A-Strydom/cyberpunk-2048/README.md

 4. Click **REBOOT** to restart the game (reloads page to fetch latest version)
 5. Click **Autodrive** to watch the AI play automatically
 6. **Sound toggle** (♪ icon): Click the sound icon next to the menu to enable/disable sounds
+7. **Undo/Redo** (⏪ ⏩ icons): Available when TRACEBACK cheat is activated - undo or redo your moves
-7. Open the **menu** (☰) to access:
+8. Open the **menu** (☰) to access:
    - **Clear High Score**: Reset your high score (with confirmation)
    - **Difficulty**: Select Easy (4x4), Normal (5x5), or Hard (6x6) from the modal
-   - **Cheat**: Enter cheat codes to activate special abilities
+   - **Cheat**: Enter cheat codes to activate special abilities (NETRUNNER, FLATLINE, TRACEBACK)
    - **Help**: View game instructions
-8. Control **Autodrive speed** with the slider (0.5x - 5x) when Autodrive is active
+9. Control **Autodrive speed** with the slider (0.5x - 5x) when Autodrive is active
-9. Double-click/tap the speed value (e.g., "1x") to reset to normal speed
+10. Double-click/tap the speed value (e.g., "1x") to reset to normal speed
-10. Press **Escape** key to close any open modal
+11. Press **Escape** key to close any open modal
-11. Click/tap anywhere outside modals to close them
+12. Click/tap anywhere outside modals to close them
-12. The game automatically redraws tiles when the window is resized
+13. The game automatically redraws tiles when the window is resized
+14. When **TRACEBACK** is active and the game is about to end, choose "TRACEBACK" to undo or "ACCEPT FATE" to proceed to game over

 ## 🚀 Getting Started